ohnx/hl-fun/README.md

 # hl-fun
-fun with the new HoloLens SDK since the real hololens is $3000 more than i can afford :D
+fun with the new HoloLens SDK (and simulator) since the real hololens is $3000 more than i can afford :D

 after playing with the emulator a bit, here's my notes: